neggles/mist-ap41/README.md

 ## JTAG header

+### updated 05/Dec/2021 - JTAG seems to be disabled and i am not super surprised

 there's a big ole JTAG header hiding under the security/scan radio, it's a 20-pin and it looks like it's just a straight 1:1 connection to a SEGGER J-Link

 it's a giant bitch to get access without removing all the heatsinks and antennas first though